6 signs of an unhealthy gut

 Good sleep requires the hormone melatonin, which initiates the onset of sleep and is converted from another hormone - serotonin.
 Serotonin is produced in the gut and requires the amino acid l-tryptophan and probiotics for its creation.
 A healthy gut can improve your ability to get to sleep and also your quality of sleep.

-You might enjoy our nutritionists' blog: How to look after your gut through your diet.
+You might enjoy our nutritionists' blog: How your diet can help your sleep.

 Discover our range of vegan probiotics, vitamins and supplements.